5 Reasons Most Time Tracking Methods Don’t Work

 5. There is no best practice alternative… until now

 While accurate time-tracking is a very powerful tool to understand how you spend your time and to improve moving forward, many of us had already resigned ourselves to the disruptive, unnatural, and inaccurate current methods of time tracking, finding them intrusive yet necessary.
-That is why we’ve created the Timeular Tracker, to provide an alternative that is easy to use, doesn’t interrupt your workflow and provides you with accurate data.
+That is why we’ve created the Timeular time tracking app, to provide an alternative that is easy to use, doesn’t interrupt your workflow and provides you with accurate data.

 Life is busy.
 The modern-day balance includes a delicate dance between, work, family, friends, and hobbies.
 Here at Timeular, we value how that time is spent.
 Don’t you?